humingfeng/hexo-theme-humingfeng/README.md

 ### :tada: Contribute

-If you feel like to help us build a better Icarus, you can
+If you feel like to help us build a better humingfeng, you can

 :electric_plug: Write a plugin |
-:black_nib: <a href="https://github.com/ppoffice/hexo-theme-icarus/new/site/source/_posts">Submit a tutorial</a> |
+:black_nib: <a href="https://github.com/humingfeng/hexo-theme-humingfeng/new/site/source/_posts">Submit a tutorial</a> |
-:triangular_flag_on_post: <a href="https://github.com/ppoffice/hexo-theme-icarus/issues/new">Report a bug</a> |
+:triangular_flag_on_post: <a href="https://github.com/humingfeng/hexo-theme-humingfeng/issues/new">Report a bug</a> |
-:earth_asia: <a href="https://github.com/ppoffice/hexo-theme-icarus/tree/master/languages">Add a translation</a>
+:earth_asia: <a href="https://github.com/humingfeng/hexo-theme-humingfeng/tree/master/languages">Add a translation</a>

 ### :memo: License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ppoffice/hexo-theme-icarus/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/humingfeng/hexo-theme-humingfeng/blob/master/LICENSE) file for details.